 Most job seekers and possibly you as well dream of writing a real quick and at the same time 100% winning resume and jump right to the process of applying.
-That’s when people do a little cheating and have recourse to professional resume samples and templates: after all, what could be easier than finding a nice-looking Internet sample, making slight changes in its content and get it ready in another hour or even less?
+That’s when people do a little cheating and have recourse to professional resume samples and templates: after all, what could be easier than finding a nice-looking Internet sample, making slight changes in its content, and get it ready in another hour or even less?
 While it seems like a perfect plan, the actual problem is evident: your document will look the same as everyone else’s, so there’s hardly a chance to complete your job search successfully.

 How to Do It Right

 According to a principal of Best Impression Career Services and herewith a career consultant Louise Kursmark, “The great issue with using resume samples is the fact that it doesn’t showcase your personal style and uniqueness.”
-One of the resume writing experts Teena Rose can’t help agreeing, “There exist no same resumes; obviously, all of them are distinctive because of the content, formatting and design.”
+One of the resume writing experts Teena Rose can’t help agreeing, “There exist no same resumes; obviously, all of them are distinctive because of the content, formatting, and design.”

-Using a resume template isn’t a taboo – if you don’t copy it word by word, templates would only work for your own benefit.
-Both Kursmark and Rose assume that resume template is a good guideline for polishing your own one.
+Using a resume template isn’t taboo – if you don’t copy it word by word, templates would only work for your own benefit.
+Both Kursmark and Rose assume that a resume template is a good guideline for polishing your own one.

 Do Not Copy

-As mentioned, do not simply copy the template verbatim: use it as an idea generator and then give freedom for your own imagination.
+As mentioned, do not simply copy the template verbatim: use it as an idea generator and then give freedom to your own imagination.
 At least, do it that way: when reviewing several resume samples, there’d probably be something you liked the most in each of the examples.
 So, you may simply combine those things all together and create a truly genuine resume.
 Select templates solely from your job field.

-You need to make sure that samples you have chosen match examples of qualifications, terms, and titles that you might be using as well.
+You need to make sure that the samples you have chosen match examples of qualifications, terms, and titles that you might be using as well.
 This advice is especially important for inexperienced job seekers and recent college graduates who try to prepare for the working world.

 Be Moderately Creative